reigndario/the-discount-house/docs/UI_LOAN_FLOW_WALKTHROUGH.md

 7. Wait for the status `Settled` with message `Match settled into escrow.`
 8. In `Escrows`, select the new escrow if it is not already selected.

+This is actually cool because the smart contract is executing an ENCRYPTED NEGOTIATION on the users' behalf!

 ## 9. Complete Loan Activation

 In `Selected Escrow`, complete the enabled action buttons in order: